airr-community/common-repo-wg/recommendations.md

 **Recommendation 11: The dedicated AIRR repositories (Recommendations 5) should comprise a system of multiple, distributed repositories supported by a centralized registry** consistent with an intermediate distributed model as described in http://science.sciencemag.org/content/350/6266/1312.full.
-Dedicated AIRR repositories that are techically integrated into the distributed system will form an AIRR Data Commons.
+Dedicated AIRR repositories that are techically integrated into the distributed system will be jointly referred to as the AIRR Data Commons.

 **Recommendation 12: Maintain a central registry of AIRR Data Commons repositories.**
 The registry may implement an interface that supports cross-repository queries